1Hyena/multiplay/README.md

 ## Commands ####################################################################

-When connected to the MPS, the user will gain access to a list of commands, that start with the dollar sign prefix _$_.
+When connected to the MPS, the user will gain access to a list of commands that start with the dollar sign prefix _$_.
 If the user has not created or joined any channels, then the prefix is not required.
 The list of available commands is shown below.